vinhngx/aiperf/docs/migrating.md

 # Migrating from GenAI-Perf

-AIPerf is designed to be a drop-in replacement for [GenAI-Perf](https://github.com/triton-inference-server/perf_analyzer).
+AIPerf is designed to be a drop-in replacement for [GenAI-Perf](https://github.com/triton-inference-server/perf_analyzer/genai-perf) _for currently supported features_.
 Most options from GenAI-Perf map directly to AIPerf options.
 Options that don't are noted below.
 Some options, primarily for the `analyze` subcommand, are not yet supported; they're planned for future releases.
 <br>

+See the [GenAI-Perf vs AIPerf CLI Feature Comparison Matrix](genai-perf-feature-comparison.md) for a detailed comparison of the supported CLI options.

 ## Known CLI Argument Differences